dacadeorg/vector-database-boilerplate/README.md

 <!-- TODO: Add usecases -->

+# Usecases

+1. **Natural Language Understanding (NLU):** Embeddings can be used to convert text into numerical representations that capture the meaning and context of the text.
+These embeddings can be used in NLU tasks, such as sentiment analysis, named entity recognition, and text classification.

+2. **Search Engines:** Embeddings can be employed to enhance the performance of search engines.
+By converting user queries and indexed documents into embeddings, search engines can deliver more accurate and relevant search results.

+> In this vector boilplate  we will use the vector database to extend the knowledge of openAI models which by now they only internet information up to 2020.

 ### What You Will Learn:
 Throughout this course, you will acquire the following essential skills: